tekknolagi/isdt/assignments/02-cli-constructive.md

 # Homework 2: CLI, Constructive

+## What counts as a "file"?
+Both pieces of this assignment ask you to print a list of files.
+The word "file" is often used to refer specifically to a *regular file*, which is the "normal" kind of file that holds data and shows up in `ls` with a type of `-`.
+However, the strict POSIX definition of "file" encompasses not only regular files but also directories, symlinks, devices, and every other thing that can go inside a directory.
+For this assignment, we are referring to the POSIX definition whenever we say "file."
+Your implementations of `whats-new.sh` and `myls.c` should consider directories, symlinks, and all other types of file when producing their output.

 ## `whats-new.sh`: finding newly-added files on the homework server
 The server that Tufts uses to host home directories has a special feature to help prevent data loss: in every directory, the server adds a hidden, read-only